maxhoffmannwebdesign/Gbook/README.md

 # Gbook
-Simple Gbook using PDO and OOP
+Simple guestbook using PDO and OOP

 Requires: php 5.1, PDO availability, mysql database access

-Basically all you have to do to use this, is to replace the database access information in the file "db.class.php"
+1.create a database of a name of your choice
+2.create table inside said database with the code you find in the file "sql" 3.replace database information in "db.class.php" 4.open "index.php" and message away :)

+by max-hoffmann-webdesign.de, 2019